ukersn/PotionCraftAutoGarden/README.md

 > 4. Adjustable speed for automatic plant harvesting, watering, crystal harvesting, and fertilizing
 > * (Default setting is false (slow).
 You can set EnableQuickOperations to true in the configuration file to enable fast mode)
 >
+> 5. Switchable automatic fertilization range.
+> * (Default setting is false, which only fertilizes plants or crystals on screen.
+You can set FertilizeAllSeeds to true in the configuration file to switch to fertilizing plants or crystals in all rooms)
+>

 # Installation Instructions
 > * 1.Download and install [BepInEx_x64_5.4.22][0] from GitHub